Plano Man used Bitcoin and US Postal Service to sell drugs - News Break

 Plano Man used Bitcoin and US Postal Service to sell drugs

+Federal authorities say a Plano man, who used the postal service to send thousands of pounds of drugs to users, has been sentenced to six and a half years in prison.www.audacy.com

-Federal authorities say a Plano man, who used the postal service to send thousands of pounds of drugs to users, has been sentenced to six and a half years in prison.
-39 year old Aaron Brewer pleaded guilty to creating dark-web market vendor accounts to sell cocaine, heroin, and other substances to people in north Texas and throughout the country.
-He was usually paid in bitcoin, and used the US Postal Service and other shipping services to send the drugs.www.audacy.com
+Federal authorities say a Plano man, who used the postal service to send thousands of pounds of drugs to users, has been sentenced to six and a half years in prison.www.audacy.com